• Skip to main content

 Clinical Work

-Average Operative Skull Base Cases Per Year80-100 anterior skull base cases per year as well as 120-150 endoscopic sinus surgical cases per year.
+Average Operative Skull Base Cases Per Year80-100 endoscopic anterior skull base (transnasal or transorbital) cases per year as well as approximately 150-200 endoscopic sinus surgical cases per year.
 Overall, the experience includes inflammatory paranasal sinus disorders, revision sinus surgery, complex frontal and sphenoid sinus disease and minimally invasive approaches to the paranasal sinuses and skull base for treatment of pathologies including infection, optic nerve lesions, CSF leak management and resection of benign and malignant sinonasal neoplasms utilizing trans-nasal and trans-orbital endoscopic approaches.

 Open Cranial Base